snowball-lang/snowball/README.md

 It has a lot more features that can be explored!
 You can check them out in the [documentation]().

+## Instalation

+Linux and macOS users, you are in luck!
+You can use this simple command to download snowball and get started.

 ## How does snowball feel?

 Here is an example of a class in snowball.